rilianx/Research/papers/convexity_detection.md

 ![image](https://i.imgur.com/HIovF8O.png)

 **Speciation**
 Adding new connection without optimizing weight generally leads to low performances.
 Speciation simply splits up the population into several species based on the similarity of topology and connections by using some criteria.
+Individuals in a population only have to compete with other individuals within that species.